JAREDKEVIN/HOTEL-MANAGEMENT-SYTEM/README.md

 # HOTEL-MANAGEMENT-SYTEM
-It is a Hotel Management System that developed with Django - Python.
+It is a Hotel Management System that is developed with Django-Rest Framework - Python.